 Frequently Asked Questions:

-Why do you need an attorney when you buy or sell your house?
+Why do you need a real estate attorney when you buy or sell your house?

 Buying a home will probably be the largest and most significant purchase you will make in your life.
 It also involves the law of real property, which is unique and raises special issues of practice, and problems not present in other transactions.
 A real estate lawyer is trained to deal with these problems and has the most experience to deal with them.